janahbeatriz/Portfolio/README.md

 - Delivered detailed test plans and documentation for the client.

 ### **3. Design System Testing**
-- Conduct unit testing per components using Puppeteer transitioned to Playwright
+- Conduct unit testing per components increasing code coverage to 90%+ using Puppeteer transitioned to Playwright.
 - Perform Regression, Smoke, Accessibility and Cross browser testing
 - Automate regression testing using Playwright